Computing Tree Decompositions with Small Independence Number: Introduction

 Tree decompositions are among the most popular tools in graph algorithms.
 The crucial property of tree decompositions exploited in the majority of dynamic programming algorithms is that each bag of the decomposition can interact with an optimal solution only in a bounded number of vertices.
 The common measure of a tree decomposition is the width, that is, the maximum size of a bag in the decomposition (minus 1).
 The corresponding graph parameter is the treewidth of a graph.
 Many problems that are intractable on general graphs can be solved efficiently when the treewidth of a graph is bounded.

 However, it is not always the size of a bag that matters.
 For example, suppose that every bag of the decomposition is a clique, that is, the graph is chordal.
 Since every independent set intersects each of the clique-bags in at most one vertex, dynamic programming still computes maximum weight independent sets in such graphs in polynomial time even if the bags could be arbitrarily large.
-The idea of exploiting the algorithmic and structural properties of tree decompositions where every bag is ``almost’’ a clique or can be covered by a small number of cliques has been found useful in several applications.
-Berg et al.\ used such decompositions to design subexponential-time algorithms on geometric graph classes~\cite{DBLP:journals/siamcomp/BergBKMZ20}.
-Fomin and Golovach~\cite{FominG21} and Jacob et al.\ \cite{DBLP:conf/iwpec/JacobP0S20} used tree decompositions where each bag is obtained from a clique by deleting at most $k$ edges or adding at most $k$ vertices, respectively.

-An elegant approach to capturing such properties of tree decompositions was proposed by Dallard, Milani\v{c}, and \v{S}torgel~\cite{dallard2022firstpaper} who introduced the notion of the tree-independence number of a graph.
-The independence number of a tree decomposition is the maximum of the independence numbers (that is, the maximum size of an independent set) of the subgraphs induced by its bags.
-The tree-independence number of a graph $G$, denoted by $\tin(G)$, is the minimum independence number of a tree decomposition of it.
-In particular, the tree-independence number of a chordal graph is one, and for any graph $G$, the value $\tin(G)$ does not exceed the treewidth of $G$ (plus 1) or the independence number $\alpha(G)$ of $G$.
+An elegant approach to capturing such properties of tree decompositions is the notion of the tree-independence number of a graph.
+The \emph{independence number} of a tree decomposition is the maximum of the independence numbers (that is, the maximum size of an independent set) of the subgraphs induced by its bags.
+The \emph{tree-independence number} of a graph $G$, denoted by $\tin(G)$, is the minimum independence number of a tree decomposition of~$G$.
+In particular, the tree-independence number of a chordal graph is at most one, and for any graph $G$, the value $\tin(G)$ does not exceed the treewidth of $G$ (plus 1) or the independence number $\alpha(G)$ of~$G$.

-Our main interest in tree-independence number is due to its algorithmic usefulness.
-Dallard et al.~\cite{dallard2022firstpaper} have shown that certain $\NP$-hard packing problems that form a common generalization of the weighted variants of the \textsc{Independent Set} and \textsc{Induced Matching} problem can be solved in time $n^{\OO(k)}$ if the input graph is given with a tree decomposition of independence number $k$.
-Milani{\v{c}} and Rz\c{a}\.{z}ewski~\cite{milanicRzazewski2022} generalized this result to solve a variant of the packing problem in which any two of the chosen subgraphs have to be at pairwise distance at least $d$, for even $d$.
-They also obtained an algorithmic metatheorem for the problem of finding a maximum-weight sparse (bounded chromatic number) induced subgraph satisfying an arbitrary but fixed property expressible in counting monadic second-order logic (\cmsotwo).

-However, the weak spot in the algorithmic approaches of~\cite{dallard2022firstpaper,milanicRzazewski2022} is the requirement that a tree decomposition with bounded independence number is given with the input.
-Even for $k=2$, no polynomial-time algorithm producing a tree decomposition with a constant independence number or reporting that $\tin(G)>2$ was known prior to this work.

-The work of Dallard et al.\ \cite{dallard2022firstpaper} concludes with several open questions on the complexity of computing $\tin(G)$.
-Question~8.1 in \cite{dallard2022firstpaper} asks whether there is a computable function $f$ such that for every positive integer $k$ there exists a polynomial-time algorithm that takes as input a graph $G$ with tree-independence number at most $k$ and computes a tree decomposition of $G$ with independence number at most $f(k)$.